huggingface/blog/personal_copilot.md

 ---
-title: "HugCoder 🤗: Train Your Own Coding Assistant 🚀"
+title: "Personal Copilot: Train Your Own Coding Assistant with 🤗"
 thumbnail: /blog/assets/159_safecoder/thumbnail.jpg
 authors:
 - user: smangrul
 - user: sayakpaul
 ---

+# Personal Copilot: Train Your Own Coding Assistant with 🤗

-# Introduction
+## Introduction

 In the ever-evolving landscape of programming and software development, the quest for efficiency and productivity has led to remarkable innovations.
 One such innovation is the emergence of code generation models such as [Codex](https://openai.com/blog/openai-codex).
 These models have demonstrated remarkable capabilities in generating human-like code snippets, thereby showing immense potential as coding assistants.